In this article

 Because the CAGE questionnaire is just four questions, it’s a quick and easy assessment.
 In fact, it’s one of the most efficient ways to detect alcoholism.5

 The CAGE assessment does have some limitations.
-For example, it doesn’t take gender, race, and cultural differences into account when assessing consequences or perceptions of problem drinking.8
+For example, it doesn’t consider gender, race, and cultural differences when assessing the consequences or perceptions of problem drinking.6

 In this article